yum search all package Or # dnf search all package

 OpenShot is a FOSS video editor for Linux that can help you create “the film you have always dreamed of” (in the words of its developers) with your home videos, pictures, and music files.
 It also allows you to add subtitles, transition effects, and export the resulting video file to DVD and many other common formats.

 LAN Messenger is a multilingual (a language pack is needed) and cross-platform (works in Linux, Windows, and Mac) IM program for communication over a LAN.
 It provides file transfers, message logging, and event notifications – all without the need to set up a server!

-In this article I have described 20 free and open source applications that I have found during this year, and hope that it sparks your interest in one or more of them.
+In this article I have described 20 free and open source applications that I have found during the year 2017, and hope that it sparks your interest in one or more of them.